ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ~~~~
 {: title='Nil UUID Format'}

-A Nil UUID value can be useful to communicate the absence of any other UUID value in situations that otherwise require or use a 128-bit UUID.
+A Nil UUID value can be useful to communicate the absence of any other UUID value in situations that otherwise require or use a 128 bit UUID.
 A Nil UUID can express the concept "no such value here".
 Thus it is reserved for such use as needed for implementation-specific situations.

 ## Max UUID {#maxuuid}

-The Max UUID is special form of UUID that is specified to have all 128 bits
+The Max UUID is a special form of UUID that is specified to have all 128 bits
 set to 1.
 This UUID can be thought of as the inverse of Nil UUID defined
 in {{niluuid}}.